astrolovesdata/Projects/normalization-project/README.md

 Databases often start with messy or unstructured data, which can be difficult to manage, query, and maintain. **Data normalization** is a process used to organize data into clean, structured tables while minimizing redundancy and ensuring data integrity.

-In this tutorial, you will see how a dataset moves through:
+This tutorial demonstrates how a dataset moves through:

 - **UNF (Unnormalized Form)**
 - **1NF (First Normal Form)**